quicwg/multipath/draft-ietf-quic-multipath.md

 ## Packet Scheduling {#packet-scheduling}

-The transmission of QUIC packets on a regular QUIC connection is regulated by the arrival of data from the application and the congestion control scheme.
-QUIC packets that increase the number of bytes in flight can only be sent when the congestion window allows it.
+The transmission of data packets is limited by the arrival of data from the application and the congestion control window.
+Generally, QUIC packets that increase the number of bytes in flight can only be sent when the congestion window for the selected path allows it.
-Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet will be sent.

 Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any open path.
+As such a packet scheduler is needed to decide which path to use for sending the next packet, among those paths with an open congestion window.
 The scheduling is a local decision, based on the preferences of the application and the implementation.

-Note that this implies that an endpoint may send and receive PATH_ACK frames on a path different from the one that carried the acknowledged packets.
-As noted in {{compute-rtt}} the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of PATH_ACK frames.
-The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending PATH_ACK frames on the path they acknowledge packets, or sending PATH_ACK frames on the shortest path, which results in shorter control loops and thus better performance.
-However, since packets that only carry PATH_ACK frames are not congestion controlled (see {{Section 7 of QUIC-RECOVERY}}), senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path.
+This implies that an endpoint may send and receive PATH_ACK frames on a path different from the one that carried the acknowledged packets.
+As noted in {{compute-rtt}}, RTT estimates computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of PATH_ACK frames.
+The estimates will converge faster if the scheduling strategy is stable.
+Still, implementations can choose different strategies such as sending PATH_ACK frames e.g. either simply on the path where the acknowledged packets was received, or alternatively the shortest path, which results in shorter control loops and potentially better performance.

+Since packets that only carry PATH_ACK frames are not congestion controlled (see {{Section 7 of QUIC-RECOVERY}}), senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path e.g when that path is not used for sending data frames.

 ## Retransmissions